-When I traveled in Switzerland I planned our itinerary too a tee.
+When I traveled to Switzerland I planned our itinerary to a tee.
 I think I was well-prepared for two weeks of train travel in Switzerland.
-Nevertheless there were some things that surprised me about Switzerland.
+Nevertheless, there were some things that surprised me about Switzerland.
 Some surprises were good, some were… unexpected.
 To help you with your travel to Switzerland I sum up the things that surprised me the most about this amazing Alpine country in Europe.

 Amazing weather in September

 What surprised me the most of our 2 weeks in Switzerland was the weather.
 We visited Switzerland during the first two weeks of September.
 I packed a sweater, numerous long-sleeve t-shirts, and thick winter socks and even a woolen hat!

 But I was not prepared for 2 weeks of sunshine, 28 degrees, and a summer feeling.
 The weather in September in Switzerland really surprised me in a good way.
 I loved it.
 As it turns out: when the sun’s out, it can get really warm high in the mountains.
 If you plan to visit Switzerland in September I can highly recommend it.
 Of course, it can rain but when the sun does shine it will be a bright sunny day.

 Not everything in Switzerland is in 3 languages

 I speak German, a little bit of French and I understand 3 words of Italian.
 I imagined all communications in Switzerland would be in all these three languages.
 So I thought all road signs, announcements and information would be in multiple languages.
 But it is not.
 It seems the country has invisible borders, where, once you cross them, you change the language.

 This was particularly noticeable on the trains.
 We rode most trains for hours and one moment, the same train staff would ask for our tickets in French, but after passing a tunnel, the next time they came around, they switched to German.

 Swiss language is not German or French or Italian